Unix: Branding

+AT&T originally did not allow licensees to use the Unix name; thus Microsoft called its variant Xenix, for example.
+In October 1988, they allowed licensees to use the UNIX trademark for systems based on System V Release 3.2, if certain conditions were met.
 In October 1993, Novell, the company that owned the rights to the Unix System V source at the time, transferred the trademarks of Unix to the X/Open Company (now The Open Group), and in 1995 sold the related business operations to Santa Cruz Operation (SCO).
 Whether Novell also sold the copyrights to the actual software was the subject of a federal lawsuit in 2006, SCO v.
 Novell, which Novell won.
 The case was appealed, but on August 30, 2011, the United States Court of Appeals for the Tenth Circuit affirmed the trial decisions, closing the case.
 Unix vendor SCO Group Inc. accused Novell of slander of title.

 The present owner of the trademark UNIX is The Open Group, an industry standards consortium.
 Only systems fully compliant with and certified to the Single UNIX Specification qualify as "UNIX" (others are called "Unix-like").

 By decree of The Open Group, the term "UNIX" refers more to a class of operating systems than to a specific implementation of an operating system; those operating systems which meet The Open Group's Single UNIX Specification should be able to bear the UNIX 98 or UNIX 03 trademarks today, after the operating system's vendor pays a substantial certification fee and annual trademark royalties to The Open Group.
 Systems that have been licensed to use the UNIX trademark include AIX, EulerOS, HP-UX, Inspur K-UX, IRIX, macOS, Solaris, Tru64 UNIX (formerly "Digital UNIX", or OSF/1), and z/OS.
 Notably, EulerOS and Inspur K-UX are Linux distributions certified as UNIX 03 compliant.